by Bill McCartney

 As I sat thinking about things one Sunday, I wondered what that phrase meant to me.
 My mind wandered to phrases like:

 He sits in his favorite chair by the window, and looks out across the lawn at the county road, and watches the cars as they travel past.
 He thinks back to what it was like to drive a car.
-That was a few years ago when . . .
+That was a few years ago when he was living in his own house, . . .
 Read More

 For an artist who started painting at age 10, Maxine Paca was long overdue for an exhibit of her art work.

 In August, the Centrum Creative Writers won First Place for Cooperative Writing in a state competition sponsored by LeadingAge, a nonprofit association representing more than 400 long-term care organizations.
 The writers live at the Centrum, Willow Brook Christian Village’s assisted living center.
-They enjoyed collaborating to record their stories. . . .
+They enjoyed collaborating to record their stories.
+Here we feature three more of . . .
 Read More

 The Centrum Creative Writers won First Place for Cooperative Writing in a regional competition sponsored in June by LeadingAge, a nonprofit trade association representing more than 400 long-term care organizations.
 The writers live at the Centrum, Willow Brook Christian Village’s assisted living center.
-They enjoyed collaborating to record the stories . . .
+They enjoyed collaborating to record the stories of their lives.
+Here we . . .
 Read More

 by Bill Chaddock, Willow Brook at Delaware Run resident